TikTok: Journalist spying scandal

-In October 2022, Forbes reported that a team at ByteDance planned to surveil certain U.S. citizens for undisclosed reasons.
+In October 2022, Forbes reported that a team at ByteDance planned to surveil certain US citizens for undisclosed reasons.
 TikTok said that the tracking method suggested by the report would not be feasible because precise GPS information is not collected by the platform.
 In December 2022, ByteDance confirmed after internal investigation that the data of two journalists and their close contacts had been accessed by its employees from China and the United States.
 It was intended to uncover sources of leaks who might have met with the journalists from Forbes and the Financial Times.
 The data included IP addresses, which can be used to approximate a user's location.
 ByteDance stated that it fired four employees in response.

-The incident is being investigated by the U.S. Department of Justice and FBI.
-The U.S. Attorney for the Eastern District of Virginia reportedly subpoenaed information from ByteDance regarding its surveillance of journalists on TikTok.
+The incident is being investigated by the US Department of Justice and FBI.
+The US Attorney for the Eastern District of Virginia reportedly subpoenaed information from ByteDance regarding its surveillance of journalists on TikTok.
 In December 2023, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party inquired the FBI about the status of the case.